Patients experiencing long COVID are receiving “inconsistent advice” on how to resume physical activities, according to a major study.

-For further details or to request an interview with Dr Manoj Sivan, please contact David Lewis in the press office at the University of Leeds via email@example.com or on 07710 013287.
+For further details or to request an interview with Dr Manoj Sivan, contact David Lewis in the Press Office at the University of Leeds by email on firstname.lastname@example.org.

 The paper - The Relationship between Physical Activity and Long COVID: A Cross-Sectional Study – can be found on the journal website.